-Read Modbus address 30241 to see how many boilers HeatNet has available to fire.
-MODBUS AVAILABLE BOILERS register.

-- Determine how many boilers th system will require. - Write to BMS LIMIT BOILERS register 40020 with the # of boilers HeatNet is allowed to control (0 16). - If a new boiler # value is not written within 10 minutes, this feature will be deactivated until a new boiler # is written.
-Ensure periodic updates of the flow register are done within 10-minute intervals. - To check if HeatNet is in a BMS limited state, read the boiler status 4 register starting at address 30160 for the Master Boiler; if Status 4 bit (13) is set, it indicates that the HeatNet control is running with limited boilers due to the BMS system specifying BMS LIMIT BOILERS being less than the available boilers. - 3.
+- Read Modbus address 30241 to see how many boilers HeatNet has available to fire.
+MODBUS AVAILABLE BOILERS register. - Determine how many boilers the BMS system will require. - Write to address BMS LIMIT BOILERS register 40020 with the # of boilers HeatNet is allowed to control (0 -16). - If a new boiler # value is not written within 10 minutes, this feature will be deactivated until a new boiler # is written.
+Ensure periodic updates of the flow register are done within 10 minute intervals. - To check if HeatNet is in a BMS limited state, read the boiler status 4 register starting at address 30160 for the Master Boiler; if Status 4 bit (13) is set, it indicates that the HeatNet control is running with limited boilers due to the BMS system specifying BMS LIMIT BOILERS being less than the available boilers. - 3.
 System Flow Meter: Used to control the # of HeatNet boilers allowed to fire.
-HeatNet will look at the # of boilers it has available, and the amount of system flow to determine how many of boilers it can fire. - As an Example: An Onicon F-1210 Flow Meter provides simultaneous 0-10VDC and 4-20mA outputs.
-To activate this flow limited feature for use with an Onicon Flow Meter F-1210: - a.
+HeatNet will look at the # of boilers it has available, and the amount of system flow to determine how many of boilers it can fire. - As an Example: An Onicon F-1210 Flow Meter provides simultaneous 0-10V and 4-20 mA outputs, so if the BMS system is using (1) output, the other may be used by HeatNet.

+To activate this flow limited feature for use with an Onicon Flow Meter F-1210:

+- a.
 Set SETTINGS: FLOW METER: ENABLED: YES - b.
 Set SETTINGS: FLOW METER: GLYCOL MIX %.
 Currently, any mix over 10% de-rates the flow by 30% (rule of thumb method).
 Example: if the LOWEST FLOW = 50 GPM, HeatNet will calculate a New Lowest Flow required to be 65 GPM.
-The LOWEST FLOW does not need to be changed but is calculated to 65 GPM and that value is used by HeatNet. - c.
-Set SETTINGS: FLOW METER: INPUT TYPE to mA (2) or VOLTS (2) depending on whether a 4-20mA or 0-10VDC signal is used.
-The connection should be made from the Flow Meter to analog input 4-20mA (2). - d.
+The LOWEST FLOW does not need to be changed, but is calculated to 65 GPM and that value is used by HeatNet. - c.
+Set SETTINGS: FLOW METER: INPUT TYPE to mA 2 or VOLTS 2 depending on whether a 4-20 milliamp or 0-10 volt signal is used.
+The connection should be made from the Flow Meter to analog input 4-20 mA (2). - d.
 Select SETTINGS FLOW METER: LOWEST FLOW: (The automatic value loaded will equal the lowest flow required for this boiler (it is adjustable).
 It should be equal to the lowest flow of the largest boiler in the system). - e.
-Set the SETTINGS: FLOW METER: FULL SCALE value to the full-scale reading on the calibration card that came with the flow meter. - f.
+Set the SETTINGS: FLOW METER: FULL SCALE value to the full scale reading on the calibration card that came with the flow meter. - f.
 The HIGHEST FLOW & FLOW FACTOR currently are not used with this release. - g.
-These settings will use the equations: - 4-20mA: Measured GPM = (signal/16) \ FULL SCALE flow - 0-10VDC: Measured GPM = (signal/10) \ FULL SCALE flow
+These settings will use the equations: - 4-20 mA: Measured GPM = (signal/16) FULL SCALE flow - 0-10 Volt: Measured GPM = (signal/10) FULL SCALE flow